 The Koolie can be a challenging breed to keep, but not because it has a poor temperament – it is just a high-energy breed that requires a lot of attention and exercise.
 This breed is intelligent and hardworking in the field but fun-loving and easygoing in the home.
 These care-free dogs make a lively family pet and they generally get along with other dogs, cats, and household pets – they are also great with kids.
 Above all, however, the breed is just a nice, friendly dog that loves life and will enjoy every experience he has to the fullest capacity.

 Common Health Problems

-The Koolie is a healthy and hardy breed with a very long average lifespan.
+Most herding breeds are meant for the life of work outdoors, which means that they have the tendency to be hardy and enduring – it simply runs in their blood and their genetic code.
+And once you consider that hybrid breeds are also very hardy and take only the best from their parents, you can see how this designer breed can turn out to be a surprisingly healthy doggo.
+The Koolie is thus a healthy and hardy breed with a very long average lifespan.
 This is partially due to the fact that the dog has such a diverse gene pool.
 As such, it isn’t affected by many genetic health problems, but there are some conditions to which the breed is prone.
 These may include joint problems, skin allergies, and hip dysplasia.

 The average lifespan for the Koolie is very high, between 12 and 18 years.
 This hardy and reliable breed is noted for its longevity.
 If we consider that 15 years is an average high lifespan for most dog breeds, Koolie surpasses that boundary, reaching a maximum of 18 years of age.
 In fact, the longest recorded age in any dog was that of 29 years, recorded in Bluey, an Australian Cattle Dog.
 And since there are close ties between them and Koolies, the longevity becomes apparent as a shared trait.